dwittenberg2008/epoxy-resin-wood/docs/index.md

 # Services
 1. [Forged of Wood and Stone](https://www.forgedofwood.com/)
 - Ty was awesome to work with!
-Some serivces and wood selection
+Some services and wood selection

 # Troubleshooting